tokens-studio/sd-transforms/README.md

 ### Using the preprocessor

-If you want to use `excludeParentKeys` or allow this package to extract the `fontStyle` from the `fontWeight` e.g. `regular italic`, you must add the `'tokens-studio'` preprocessor explicitly in the configuration:
+You must add the `'tokens-studio'` preprocessor explicitly in the configuration:

 ```json
 {